Aligning Transformers with Continuous Feedback via Energy Rank Alignment: Energy rank alignment

 To obtain a minimizer of the regularized objective defined in \eqref{eq:true_obj} we optimize

 If the current policy overlaps with the target preference distribution, it may be useful to sample directly from the partially aligned policy, i.e., to use the ``on-policy'' formulation,

 instead of~\eqref{eq:era_loss}.
-One issue that arises with this scheme is that differentiation with respect to the parameters of the policy $\thetab$ because $\yb$ and $\yb'$ are decoded into discrete tokens, an operation that is not differentiable.
+One issue that arises with this scheme is differentiation with respect to the parameters of the policy $\thetab$ because $\yb$ and $\yb'$ are decoded into discrete tokens, an operation that is not differentiable.
 To remedy this, we importance sample with a reference policy

 This reweighting is straightforward and the importance weights should generally be appreciable, especially early in training when $\pol$ has not drifted far from $\pref.$ It is, of course, also natural to iteratively update $\pol$ using a previous iterate as the reference policy.
 In this work, we only use~\eqref{eq:era_loss} as an objective and leave the on-policy objectives to future work.
+For an ablation of the parameters of ERA and a direct comparison in task performace to DPO, see Section~\ref{app:dpo_comparison}.